gary-archer/oauth.apisample.serverless/README.md

 ### Overview

-A Low Cost Serverless Lambda API sample secured via OAuth, referenced in my blog at https://authguidance.com:
+The final Serverless OAuth Secured API code sample, referenced in my blog at https://authguidance.com:

 - The API handles direct JWTs from native apps or `SameSite=strict` cookies from Single Page Applications
 - The API validates JWTs on every request in a zero trust manner, using a JOSE library